Skip to content

 Whare Toi is nestled on the side of Maunga Takarunga (Mount Victoria), the largest of the North Shore volcanic cones and one of 14 now under the care of the Tūpuna Maunga Authority (TMA).
 DEPOT has been kaitiaki/caretaker of Whare Toi since 2003.

 In July 2018, Kerr St Artspace was re-named Whare Toi on Maunga Takarunga’s transfer to TMA.
-This name signifies our relationship with the Maunga Authority and honours our attachment to the maunga.
+This name signifies our relationship with the Maunga Authority, honours our attachment to the maunga and connects with DEPOT’s goal to create sustainable creative futures.
+We host workshops, art classes, studio space and other community events in this special space.

 Transit housing in Devonport